Physical: Willett Drive and 19th Street

 Because of the intimate nature of the UW College of Law, you will have opportunities to participate in programs, internships and experiences you can find nowhere else!
 We call this Experiential Learning, which allows students to gain knowledge and experience while they explore their own legal interests outside the classroom through hands-on programs.

-Student Legal Clinics: The College of Law offers four clinical programs: Defender Aid, Legal Services, Domestic Violence and Prosecution Assistance.
+Student Legal Clinics: The College of Law offers six clinical programs: Defender Aid, Legal Services, Domestic Violence, Prosecution Assistance, International Human Rights and Energy, Environmental and Natural Resources.

 Estate Planning Practicum: The Estate Planning Practicum provides law students with experience in legal services, including simple wills and estate planning advice, to low income individuals in Wyoming.